 Summary of the Position:

-Hours of Work: 15 hours/week, exact days and times to be determined with successful candidate
+Hours of Work: 4 weekdays a week, specific days and times will be determined with the successful candidate

 Key Duties and Responsibilities:

 - Uses brief assessment, crisis response, and counselling skills to help meet immediate, basic needs and make appropriate referrals to other health and support services.

 - Distributes safer drug use supplies, safer sex supplies and naloxone kits, and provides information and training in harm reduction, overdose prevention and overdose response.

 - Contributes to mentorship and modeling of practice that is in line with principles of social justice, trauma-informed care and cultural humility.

 - Proactively engage with people who use/have used opioids and individuals who are living with, or at risk for, HIV/hepatitis C using a collaborative, person-centered approach grounded in harm reduction and trauma-informed practice